 - a.
-The school will ensure that appropriate technical and organisational measures are in place to protect school data. - b.
-The school will ensure that staff and governors are only able to access data that is relevant to their role. - c.
-The school will ensure that staff and governors are provided with specific guidance, which should include for example: - Use of encrypted USB flash drives/memory sticks and other removable media - Appropriate use of professional and personal email accounts - Use of encrypted/Secure email - Secure storage of paper files, clear desk policies, etc - Screen locking procedures - Use of cloud based storage - Taking data off site/Home working - Use of staff personal devices - Passwords - Encryption of school devices that may be taken off site, e.g. staff laptops. - d.
+Walter Infant School and Nursery will ensure that appropriate technical and organisational measures are in place to protect school data. - b.
+Walter Infant School and Nursery will ensure that staff and governors are only able to access data that is relevant to their role. - c.
+Walter Infant School and Nursery will ensure that staff and governors are provided with specific guidance, which should include for example: - Use of encrypted USB flash drives/memory sticks and other removable media - Appropriate use of professional and personal email accounts - Use of encrypted/Secure email - Secure storage of paper files, clear desk policies, etc - Screen locking procedures - Use of cloud based storage - Taking data off site/Home working - Use of staff personal devices - Passwords

+- Encryption of Walter Infant School and Nursery devices that may be taken off site, e.g. staff laptops. - d.
 Key points from the list above will be included in Staff Acceptable Use Agreements.